 It took months to design and build the cryptanalytic machines.
-It wasn't until August 1940 that the first operational machines arrived at BP.6 Initially, each bombe took six weeks to construct, but later BTM completed one bombe each week.
-The completely redesigned Polish machine also received a slight name change from the Polish bomba to the French spelling, bombe.7 bombes weighed one ton and stood six-and-a-half feet high, seven feet long, and two feet wide.
+It wasn't until August 1940 that the first operational machines arrived at BP.
+Initially, each bombe took six weeks to construct, but later BTM completed one bombe each week.
+The completely redesigned Polish machine also received a slight name change from the Polish bomba to the French spelling, bombe.

+BTM built approximately 210 bombes used in England throughout the war.
+Although the machines changed and improved during the five years of production, the basic bombes weighed one ton and stood six-and-a-half feet high, seven feet long, and two feet wide.
 Each basic machine, except for the very early ones, had thirty-six sets of three rotors.
 Within each set, the top drum represented the leftmost, or slowest, rotor on the German Enigma; the middle corresponded to the German's center rotor; and the bottom bombe drum represented the Enigma's rightmost, or fastest, rotor.